 Payment

-- Consultations will be subject to a £30 fee
+- Consultations will be subject to a £50 fee.

-- The clinic accepts cash, or major debit and credit cards.
+- The clinic accepts cash, or major debit and credit cards including AMEX.

-- A discretionary deposit will be taken for some treatments and in some circumstances
+- A deposit will be taken for some treatments and in some circumstances.

 Refunds

-Whilst we undertake to provide excellent service; factual, honest and ethical advice, safe, expert treatment in experienced hands and only the best products, we cannot guarantee your results and cannot offer refunds if the results achieved fail to meet your expectations.
+Whilst we undertake to provide excellent service as well as information, honest advice, safe expert treatment in experienced hands and only the best products, we cannot guarantee your results and cannot offer refunds if the results achieved fail to meet your expectations.

 Feedback

 Any feedback is much appreciated, both positive and negative.
-Feedback is used to review and improve quality of service.
-You may submit feedback verbally, via email, via the clinic website or via the Save Face website.
+Feedback is used to review and improve quality of service as well as continuing to provide a superior customer experience.
+You may submit feedback verbally, via email, via Google and TrustPilot, the clinic website or via the Save Face website.

 Chaperone Policy

-Dr Bawa is committed to providing a safe and comfortable environment.
-An environment in which patients and staff can be confident that best practice is followed at all times and where everyone’s safety is of paramount importance.
+Time Clinic is committed to providing a safe and comfortable environment.
+An environment in which patients and staff can be confident that best practice is always followed, and where everyone’s safety is of paramount importance.

 Regardless of gender of the patient or clinician, you will be offered the option of having an impartial observer (chaperone) present for any intimate examination.
 Our trained staff routinely undertake this role and will: